home-assistant/home-assistant.io/source/_integrations/tuya.markdown

 {% include integrations/config_flow.md %}

 During configuration, be careful to select the [country code](https://www.countrycode.org/) and the platform corresponding to those used by you in the app.
 Once configuration flow is completed, the devices configured in your app will be automatically discovered.
+Additionally, if you username or e-mail address isn't accepted, please try using your phone number (minus the country code) as your username.

 ## Integration Options